Henry055/RokucraftWiki/docs/nations/air/mastery.md

 ### Requirements

 - [x] In order to apply for a sub-bending, a character application is required.
-- [x] To achieve a special skill, all you need to do is to find a master and learn it from him.
+- [x] To achieve a special skill, all you need to do is to find a master and learn it from them.
 (No character app required, although useful)

 <center>*** For more information on how to achieve a certain skill or bending, please contact the Nation Leader.***</center>
 * * *